Arezookhalili/Arezookhalili.github.io/_posts/2023-04-20-customer-segmentation.md

 | 2 | 36.4% | 39.4% | 2.9% | 21.3%  |

 <br>
-For *Cluster 0* we see a reasonably significant portion of spend being allocated to each of the product areas.
-For *Cluster 1* we see quite high proportions of spending being allocated to Fruit & Vegetables, but very little to the Dairy & Meat product areas.
-It could be hypothesized that these customers are following a vegan diet.
-Finally customers in *Cluster 2* spend, on average, significant portions of Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, we would make an early hypothesis that these customers are more along the lines of those following a vegetarian diet - very interesting!
+For *Cluster 0* I saw a reasonably significant portion of spend being allocated to each of the product areas.
+For *Cluster 1*, I saw quite high proportions of spending being allocated to Fruit & Vegetables, but very little to the Dairy & Meat product areas.
+It could be hypothesized that these customers were following a vegan diet.
+Finally customers in *Cluster 2* spend, on average, significant portions of Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, I would make an early hypothesis that these customers were more along the lines of those following a vegetarian diet - very interesting!

 ___
 <br>
 # Application <a name="kmeans-application"></a>

-Even though this is a simple solution, based on high-level product areas it will help leaders in the business, and category managers gain a clearer understanding of the customer base.
+Even though this was a simple solution, based on high-level product areas it will help leaders in the business, and category managers gain a clearer understanding of the customer base.

 Tracking these clusters over time would allow the client to more quickly react to dietary trends, and adjust their messaging and inventory accordingly.